splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/advanced-config-auto-instrumentation.rst

 .. _advanced-config-auto-instrumentation:

 *************************************************************************
-Advanced configuration for zero config auto instrumentation
+Advanced customization for zero config auto instrumentation
 *************************************************************************

 .. meta::
-    :description: Learn how to configure Splunk zero config auto instrumentation for advanced scenarios.
+    :description: Learn how to customize Splunk zero config auto instrumentation for advanced scenarios.

-Learn how to configure Splunk zero config auto instrumentation for the advanced scenarios.
+Learn how to customize Splunk zero config auto instrumentation for the advanced scenarios.
 After reading this doc, you can:

 * Change instrumentation version
 * Override auto instrumentation settings